Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 Tokens types are defined in class private dictionaries.
 Characterization of chars are defined in private class strings.

-Few private methods are defined also to factorized often ran Python code.
+Few private methods are defined also to factorize often run Python code.

 ### 5.1.2 Subpackage `FrontEnd.Parser`